dmattp/bang/README.md

          fun! y = x y +; ;
       as plus

 Better, but we can still end up with a list of semicolons that you have to count out.
-Why is that?
-If you've ever worked with lisp you're familiar with the ")))))))" problem that lisp haters harp on.
-Although the postfix notation avoids some of the explicit "expression bounding" for operations, a similar problem arises here because we need to bound the extent of function definitions.
-Semicolons end up stacking up as you close out however many "fun" levels are active.

-To help with this Bang! provides a "curly brace" syntax which closes out any binding levels created after the open brace.
-Where lisp might leave 12 stacked parentheses, in Bang! you can close out a whole group of nested fundef's with a single brace.
-Unlike many traditional languages the braces only need to be used sparingly since it's just a programmer aid and not a syntax requirement.
+To help with this, Bang! provides a "curly brace" syntax which closes out any open functions created within the open brace.
+Unlike many traditional languages, the braces are just a programmer aid and not a syntax requirement, so they can be used sparingly.

 So now we've got: